CyanoFresh/yii2shop/README.md

 3. Apply migrations with console command `yii migrate`.
 This will create tables needed for the application to work.
 4. Set document roots of your Web server:

-- for frontend `/path/to/yii-application/frontend/web/` and using the URL `http://frontend/`
+- for frontend `/path/to/yii2shop/frontend/web/` and using the URL `http://yii2shop.com/`
-- for backend `/path/to/yii-application/backend/web/` and using the URL `http://backend/`
+- for backend `/path/to/yii2shop/backend/web/` and using the URL `http://admin.yii2shop.com/`

-To login into the application, you need to use admin / admin
+To login into the application, you need to use:

+Username: admin
+Password: admin

+You can change it at the backend/config/params.php (users array)